mikblack/hpgp-basics/README.md

 # Human Pangenome Project basics

-Beginning framework for short workshop on using/exploring the current human pangenome draft
+Framework for short workshop on using/exploring the current human pangenome draft

 ## Human Pangenome resources: